HydrationMonitor/HydrationMonitor/README.md

   You may not replace the water you lose because:
   You’re busy and forget to drink enough.
   You don’t realize you’re thirsty.
-  You don’t feel like drinking because you have a sore throat or mouth sores, or you’re sick to your stomach.
+A  You don’t feel like drinking because you have a sore throat or mouth sores, or you’re sick to your stomach.

   Signs of mild or moderate dehydration include:
   * Thirst